computourist/RFM69-MQTT-client/Openhab Example/Readme.txt

 Most of the time a small delay can be observed between pressing the button in the Openhab UI and the state change in the UI.
 This delay is due to the time it needs to process and send/receive all messages.

 ITEMS
-In the items file a switch is configured to store the received status of the output.
+In the items-file a switch is configured to store the received status of the output.
 To display the status in the UI the following icons must be copied in folder /usr/share/openhab/webapps/images:

 	light-on.png must be copied to lamp-open.png